offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 SNS heavily integrates with other AWS services.
 Integrations come in two forms:

  * system-to-system: Services are linked together using SNS queues.
 For example, it's common to have SNS link together CloudWatch alarms and Lambda functions, such that alarms trigger a lambda function to run, which then goes on to make configuration changes to mitigate the cause of that alarm (e.g. provision more resources).
  * system-to-user: Services are linked to user-facing communication: Email, SMS, and push notifications.
-For example, it's common to have SNS link CloudWatch alarms to send out an email (e.g. notify developers of problem).
+For example, it's common to have SNS link CloudWatch alarms to send out an email (e.g. notify developers of a problem).

 ```{note}
 For a full list of services, see [here](https://docs.aws.amazon.com/sns/latest/dg/sns-event-sources.html) and [here](https://docs.aws.amazon.com/sns/latest/dg/sns-event-destinations.html).